Hereford House: Hereford House

 It has been claimed the McCormack, a Mayor of Glebe occupied this house since the 1920s and used the premises as a transport depot in his capacity as a growers agent.
 The stables at the rear of the property are claimed to have accommodated draught horses which were used to transport produce from the railway at Darling Harbour to the city markets.
 While the property may have been used in this way there is no primary evidence to show an association between it and the McCormacks before the 1950s.
 Similarly, the claim that there were two tennis courts at the rear of the property on which the champion Lew Hoad learnt to play may well be true but cannot find support in any primary evidence.
+However, 1943 aerial maps clearly show there were four tennis courts situated at the rear of numbers 45, 47, 49 and 51 Hereford Street.

 The property was still in the ownership of Stephen Patrick McCormack and Sons Pty Ltd when it was sold to the NSW College of Nursing in 1981.
 The 511 m2 property was subsequently sold to a private owner in 2001 for A$922,500.